huggingface/community-events/huggan/README.md

 dataset = load_dataset("mnist")
 ```

+Be sure to also check out the datasets that are part of the `huggan` [organization](https://huggingface.co/huggan).

-In the latter case, it's required to upload the dataset to the hub, as part of the `huggan` [organization](https://huggingface.co/huggan).
-For this, we can leverage the [`ImageFolder`](https://huggingface.co/docs/datasets/v2.0.0/en/image_process#imagefolder) builder which was added recently to the Datasets library.
+In case your dataset is not already on the hub, you can upload it to the `huggan` [organization](https://huggingface.co/huggan) by leveraging the [`ImageFolder`](https://huggingface.co/docs/datasets/v2.0.0/en/image_process#imagefolder) builder which was added recently to the Datasets library.

 First, load your image dataset as a `Dataset` object: